AravindSuresh12/CueR-Switch/README.md

 ### Installation and Requirements

-The ``src`` directory contains the code for the model, the ``data`` directory contains the experimental data, and the ``simulated`` directory contains the simulated model files. plots- contains the plots generated.
+The ``src`` directory contains the code for the model, the ``data`` directory contains the experimental data, and the ``simulated`` directory contains the simulated model files. plots- contains the plots generated. ``misc`` directory contains graphs and processed data for controls.
+Each folder has a README.md to better understand what files are there in it.

 ### Scripts
 Script | Description
 ---: | ---
+RUN_ALL.jl | Runs the entire model simulation and gives outputs.